AKASHAorg/meteor-geth/README.md

   gethObj.start(); //start geth process, you can find logs in .meteor/local/log/gethProcess.log
   ```

-  there are some params you can send when starting get, these are the default ones:
+  there are some params you can send when starting geth, these are the default ones:

   ```javascript
   gethObj.start(dataDir, testNet = true, extraOptions = ['--shh', '--rpc', '--rpccorsdomain', 'localhost'])